isomerpages/nlb-learning/_singapore/Adults/Content on Japanese Occupation.md

 			<h4>Did you know...</h4>
 <ul>
 <li> Total Defence Day was launched in 1984 and commemorated on 15th February every year.
 It marks the fall of Singapore to the Japanese in 1942 and serves as a reminder for every Singapore to play a part in building a strong, secure and cohesive nation.</li>
-<li> These curated set of articles and books shed lights on the historic event.</li>
 			</ul>
 			</td>
 	</tr>
 	</tbody></table>

+<b>These curated set of articles and books shed lights on the historic event.</b>

 <h4>Articles</h4>